issamsisbane/garden/knowledge/Flux Deployment.md

-We can create [[Custom Resource Definition]] enabled by the flux operator.
+We can create [[Kubernetes - Custom Resource Definition]] enabled by the flux operator.

 # Synchronization & Deployment